zipnosis/visit-api-contract/README.md

     - Indicates whether a user response to this item is required in order to take the `"continue"` action.
     - Inputs are never required for other actions.

   - **`exclusive`**: Boolean.
-Special field that may be present for `"boolean"` content.
-This signals that the current item, if true, should be the only true item among all other boolean items in the current view, and that if any other boolean item is true, this item should not be true.
+Special field that may be present for `"boolean_input"` content.
+This signals that the current item, if true, should be the only true item among all other boolean inputs in the current view, and that if any other boolean input is true, this item should not be true.
 Useful for a "None of the above" checkbox.

   - **`options`**: Array
     - Always present for `"select_input"`